jaketae/scrape-exchange/README.md

 - "Log in for Exchange pricing" hinders scraping

 Features to Come:
+- Integrate the bot into Facebook Messenger for easier access
 - Inform the user via email whenever a price change occurs for any given item in the wish list
 - Allow users to narrow down their search (*e.g.* prevent airpods cases from showing up)